robdyke/r2d2/content/posts/2021/2021-03-29-responsible.md

 I don't think this was what was he in mind.

 I know Apperta well.
 As Apperta made a grant to [NHSbuntu/NHoS](http://localhost:9081/2017/05/19/apperta-supports-nhsbuntu/) of £30k grant back in 2017, I figured I'd assist them by providing as much information as possible about what looked to be a security breach / data leak.
 I wrote up the discovery providing screenshots, URLs, and some notes about published vulnerabilities in the version of Laravel used.
-It looked something like this (Here's the [gist](https://gist.github.com/robdyke/97bf14d00c3d01115fb6de4c8d185ce3), and a [PDF](/responsible/disclosure.pdf).)
+It looked something like this:

 {{< center >}}